 - Find a healthy balance.
 Your work is important, but it's unhealthy for you mentally, physically and socially if you live, breathe and sleep your job.
 Get off the rollercoaster and away from the stress and uncertainty by surrounding yourself with friends and family and finding positive outlets to spend your free time. - Be positive.
 There is only so much you can control.
 How you feel about your situation is one of those things.
-Look for the silver lining and practice positive self-affirmations-it can change your mood and outlook on life. - Look for the gray.
-Even though it may seem so, not everything is black and white or gain and loss.
-Search for the middle ground.
+Look for the silver lining and practice positive self-affirmations-it can change your mood and outlook on life. - Look for the grey.
+Even though it may seem so, not everything is "yes" or "no", left or right, or gain and loss.
 It can be a far less stressful place.